Nafees2789/Team-Directory/README.md

 - `Added Font style Poppins`

-- `Developed the Website to be reponsive for the both the web view and mobile view`
+- `Developed the Website to be responsive for the both the web view and mobile view`